MaleehahA02/Cpp_CS330/README.md

     C++ is explicitly typed.

 Mutable or Immutable? <br />
+    Mutable variables mean that their values or data can be change after declaration, where as immutable variables cannot be changed.<br />
     C++ is mutable, but if you want to declare an object as immutable, then use const or constexpr when defining the object.

 #### Sources